realopt/BlockDecomposition.jl/doc/source/installation.rst

 This command will, recursively, install BlockJuMP.jl and its dependencies.

-To start using BlockJUMP.jl, it should be imported together with JuMP into the local scope::
+To start using BlockJuMP.jl, it should be imported together with JuMP into the local scope::

     using JuMP, BlockJuMP